 Identity: Dead to Sin and Alive to God

 Do you think of yourself as dead to sin and alive to God?
-Have you ever struggled with sin even while diligently living in God’s Word and continuing in constant prayer?
-You may be dead to most of the evil of the world, yet you gave into one sin and that one sin keeps captivating you against your will (cf. Romans 7:14–20).
+Have you ever struggled with sin even while diligently pursuing life in God’s Word with constant prayer?
+You may be dead to most of the evil of the world, yet you gave into temptations to sin and that sin captivates you against your will (cf. Romans 7:14–20).
 What you are struggling with is sin in the flesh that wars and captivates the mind (7:21–25).

 To Keep Sin from Living in the Body

-To keep sin from coming to live in the flesh, Paul instructed believers,
+To keep sin from living in the flesh, Paul instructed believers,

 “Do not present your members [of your body] to sin as instruments for unrighteousness, but present yourselves to God as those who have been brought from death to life, and your members to God as instruments for righteousness.
 For sin will have no dominion over you, since you are not under law but under grace” (Romans 6:12–14 ESV; cf. 12:1–2).

 The apostle revealed that sin can reign in the mortal body to make one obey its passions.
-That is a fearful state.
 How does sin come to rule in the body and make someone obey it?
 Adam was the first man to sin and sin spread to all because all sin (5:12).
 However, Jesus came in the likeness of sinful flesh but without sin (Romans 8:3).
-Christ came in the likeness of sinful flesh, judged sin in the flesh, and so condemned sin rather than the sinner for those who come to trust in Him.
+Christ came in “the likeness of sinful flesh,” judged sin in the flesh, and so condemned sin for those who come to trust in Him.
 God counts the believer who trusts Him as righteous by His grace (Romans 3:21–31; 5:20–21).